rasch/ansi/README.md

 window including the following:

 - terminal.scrollUp :: `(Number | Undefined) -> String` :: A method to scroll
   the screen up.
-Accepts a single argument representing the number of lines to scroll.
+Accepts a single positive integer representing the number of lines to scroll.
 Defaults to `1`.

 - terminal.scrollDown :: `(Number | Undefined) -> String` :: A method to scroll
   the screen down.
-Accepts a single argument representing the number of lines to scroll.
+Accepts a single positive integer representing the number of lines to scroll.
 Defaults to `1`.

 - terminal.reset :: `String` :: Reset the terminal window.
 - terminal.clear :: `String` :: Same as `cursor.home` + `clear.screen`.